ivorszaniszlo/document-list-filter/README.md

 This project filters documents from a CSV file based on given parameters.
 The script accepts three parameters: document type, customer ID, and minimum total value.

+## Description

+This project filters and lists document data from a CSV file based on given parameters.

 ## Requirements

 - PHP 7.4 or higher

+- PHPUnit 9.5 or higher

 ## Installation